Inheritance Processing in Northern Cyprus

 - Death certificate (original);

-- Documents proving relationship (birth, marriage certificates);
+- Documents proving relationship (birth and marriage certificates);

 - Original will (if available);